-Life Science Standards Key concepts include but are not limited to: 5.L3U1.9 Observe-Obtain, evaluate, and communicate information about patterns between Concepts taught in 1.L1U1.6 and life cycles, reproduction, the offspring of plants and animals (including humans) and construct an explanation traits, characteristics on how genetic information is passed from one generation to the next.
-5.L3U2.10 Construct an explanation based on evidence that changes in an environment can Concepts taught in 4.L4U2.11 and adaptations, mutations, affect the development of the traits in a population of organisms. environmental fitness 5.L4U4.11 Gather Obtain, evaluate, and communicate evidence about how natural and Natural disasters, drought, selective breeding, pollution human caused changes to habitats or climate can impact populations.
+Life Science Standards Key concepts include but are not limited to: 5.L3U1.9 Obtain, evaluate, and communicate information about patterns between the Concepts taught in 1.L1U1.6 and life cycles, reproduction, offspring of plants and animals (including humans) and construct an explanation on traits, characteristics how genetic information is passed from one generation to the next.
+5.L3U2.10 Construct an explanation based on evidence that changes in an environment can Concepts taught in 4.L4U2.11 and adaptations, mutations, affect the development of the traits in a population of organisms. environmental fitness 5.L4U4.11 Obtain, evaluate, and communicate evidence about how natural and human Natural disasters, drought, selective breeding, pollution caused changes to habitats or climate can impact populations.